progressivis/progressivis/doc/custom_modules.md

 ### Updating State and Speed

 The `run_step()` method can decide whether to let the module continue running or to stop it.
 When a module continues to run, it can be **blocked** or **ready**.
 A blocked module needs some input data to continue, whereas a ready module can be rescheduled without further testing by the scheduler.
 This is checked by the method `is_ready()`; if the module state is `state_ready`, the module is ready to go, if it is `state_blocked`, it becomes ready when one of its input slots has more data available.
-Otherwise, the module is not ready and the scheduler will not try to run it.
+Otherwise, the module is not ready, and the scheduler will not try to run it.

 ## Difference with the `Max` Module

 The `SimpleMax` module is very similar to the `Max` module; the latter additionally uses decorators for the `run_step` method, and manages **slot hints**.

 The `Max` module uses the standard `@process_slot` and `@run_if_any` decorators of `run_step` to shorten its code.
-These decorators save line 19-24 of `SimpleMax` by introducing a `Context` in the management of the input slots.
+These decorators save lines 19-24 of `SimpleMax` by introducing a `Context` in the management of the input slots.

 ```{eval-rst}
 .. literalinclude:: ./max.py